-For a full academic year our volunteers act as role models and mentors to children in schools in disadvantaged communities, helping them to reach their full potential.
+We are looking for outstanding candidates to support pupils for a full academic year in schools across the country.
+Our volunteer mentors act as role models and near-peer mentors to children in schools in disadvantaged communities, helping them to reach their full potential.

-City Year UK's volunteers are integral to the school day.
-As part of a team of other volunteers, they encourage pupils both in and out of the classroom to engage with and enjoy learning, providing one-one and small group support in class and running breakfast and after school clubs.
+City Year UK's volunteer mentors are integral to the school day.
+As part of a team, they encourage pupils both in and out of the classroom to engage with and enjoy learning, providing 1:1 and small group support in class and running breakfast and after school clubs.

-As role models, volunteers are uniquely well-placed to create meaningful relationships with children who need help to do well at school.
+As role models, our mentors are uniquely well-placed to create meaningful relationships with children who need help to do well at school.
 They bring a new perspective to learning and boost pupils’ confidence, while improving behaviour, creating no-bullying cultures and helping pupils to feel safe, empowered and happy.

 City Year UK is a leadership development programme and we take the personal and professional development of our volunteer mentors very seriously.
-As a way of measuring your development we create specially tailored Professional Development Programmes for each volunteer to help you develop the key skills and competencies that employers are looking for and that will stand you in good stead for life - things like planning and organisation, communication, problem solving, taking the initiative, resilience and self-awareness.
+As a way of measuring development we create specially tailored Professional Development Programmes for each volunteer mentor to help them develop the key skills and competencies that employers are looking for - things like planning and organisation, communication, problem solving, taking the initiative, resilience and self-awareness.

 - Build meaningful trusting, coaching relationships with targeted pupils to tackle frustration, isolation, anger, low self-esteem, attention seeking and distraction before they lead to acting out in the form of disruptive or negative behaviour